-This is what happens in the coastal region of the state of Sucre, on the Paria peninsula, where an atol is made for children, the elderly and convalescents, based on the belief of its great nutritional power and easy digestibility.
+In the coastal region of the state of Sucre, on the Paria peninsula, an atol beverage is made for children, the elderly and convalescents, based on the belief of its great nutritional power and easy digestibility.

 🔥 In Ecuador

-In Ecuador, a colada is prepared for children after weaning, known as the Colada de Niño or Chuno, which is made with achira starch, panela honey, naranjilla, cinnamon and cloves.
+In Ecuador, a colada is prepared for children after weaning, known as the Colada de Niño or Chuno.
+It is made with achira starch, panela honey, naranjilla, cinnamon and cloves.

-In some areas of Ecuador, such as the province of Azuay, sweet starch bread, known as achiras, is made.
+In some areas of Ecuador, such as the province of Azuay, a sweet starch bread known as achiras is made.

 ✔ Uses of achira leaves

-According to Díaz Piedrahita (2012), the use of achira leaves is very widespread in Colombia, with the purpose of wrapping different foods for commercialization, packing typical foods and also as food, it is well documented since the mid-eighteenth century.
+According to Díaz Piedrahita (2012), the use of achira leaves is very widespread in Colombia for the purpose of wrapping different foods for commercialization, packing typical foods, and also as food, being well documented since the mid-eighteenth century.

 ✔ Figures that reveal a change in diets